 The 4 day conference program was packed with the latest breakthrough and often as yet unpublished research findings.
 You can see the research program here https://www.curefa.org/_pdf/ARC-2015-Programme.pdf

 Australian researchers and clinicians in attendance included Professor Martin Delatycki, Dr Louise Corben, Duncan Crombie, Matt Bird, Marguerite Evans Galea, Adam Vogel and Anna Nolan.

 A summary of the research presented can be found under our Research section.

 The Friedreich Ataxia Research Association (FARA Australasia) is a not-for-profit organisation.
 Our sole purpose is to support research which will treat and cure Friedreich Ataxia (FA).

 Every dollar we raise is put to work; every research project we fund, every trial we sponsor represents progress.
-We’re on a mission with an objective that’s realistic and will be achieved, it’s only a question of time.
-Progress is made every single day and researchers’ continued commitment is explained by the sentiment expressed recently that “We think we can get this one”.
-And the work they do has immense importance since not only will it lead to treatment and ultimately a cure for FA, but the work they do on FA is likely to have a domino effect – provide key insights into many other disorders.
+We’re on a mission with an objective that’s realistic and achievable, it’s only a question of time.
+Progress is made every single day and the work researchers do now will lead to a treatment and ultimately a cure for FA.

 We invite you to explore this site to learn more about FA and the work of FARA(A).
 Should you wish to contact FARA you can email Varlli Beetham at: email@example.com or contact 03 9818 6551.